JoshGo6/AboutGit/Git.md

 ## Further information

-This introduction to git covered several basic git commands, but there are many others, as well as many options for each command.
-By leveraging additional commands and options, git becomes not just a version control system but a set of tools that assists in your work.
+This introduction to Git covered several basic Git commands, but there are many others, as well as many options for each command.
+By leveraging additional commands and options, Git becomes not just a version control system but a set of tools that assists in your work.
 For instance, git allows you to re-order your work so that it is more understandable to you and your peers.
 The system also allows you to do work that you need temporarily -- for instance, importing test files -- and later undo that work by undoing a commit.
-To fully understand git, it's best if you first take the time to understand the [three trees](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified#the-three-trees).
-Once you have a solid understanding of that topic, you may be interested in learning about these additional git commands:
+To fully understand Git, it's best if you first take the time to understand the [three trees](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified#the-three-trees).
+Once you have a solid understanding of that topic, you may be interested in learning about these additional Git commands:

 - `git diff`
 - `git switch`